zushenyan/eng-note/linking-words/README.md

   - `Quit smoking, otherwise you will be ill.`
   - `You'd better hurry, otherwise you will miss the train.`
 - As if/though
-  - `She looked as if she'd had bad some bad news.`
+  - `She looked as if she'd some bad news.`
   - `They stared me as if I was crazy.`
   - `I felt as though I'd been lying in the sun for hours.`
 - Either